 Us humans are beautiful and complex creatures.
 Like an old radio, we pick up on unseen frequencies all around us called open-loop emotions.
 They connect us all at a deep emotional and physical level.

-We humans are beautifully complex creatures.
-Like an old radio, we’re designed to pick up on unseen frequencies all around us.
-These are called open-loop emotions that connect with us at a deep emotional level and there are both good and bad frequencies we encounter on any given day.
-These frequencies come from the relational world around us: human interaction, digital interactions on social media, a smile at the grocery store, or an angry driver who cuts us off on the freeway.
+These frequencies, both positive or negative, come from the relational world around us: human interaction, digital interactions on social media, a smile at the grocery store, or an angry driver who cuts us off on the freeway.

-Even though these things may seem small and inconsequential they have significant impact on our interior world.
-Positive open-loop emotions, like joy and gratitude, have been scientifically proven to increase productivity, problem solving skills, and creativity.
+Even though these interactions may seem small and inconsequential they have a significant impact on our interior world.
+Positive open-loop emotions, like joy and gratitude, have been scientifically proven to increase productivity, problem-solving skills, and creativity.
 Negative open-loop emotions, like anxiety, fear, and stress also have an impact on our productivity…but not the kind of impact you probably want!

 Here are three things I recommend doing to maintain gratitude in business (and life):

 Kind words go a long way with your team, family, children, and co-workers.
 This is especially true if you’re ‘the boss.’
 Some people naturally give verbal affirmation, but others find it awkward.
 But here’s an insight: if it’s awkward for you, it means it will feel more authentic to the person receiving your appreciation.
 Vulnerability is also a powerful human emotion.
 If you haven’t watched Brené Brown’s TED Talk, you should.

 2. Get out of the office and do things you love.